All Episodes

 First of all, how many people are we really talking about?

-I have absolutely I asked that question, but I have no idea what what the number is um that that they're going to and how many of them want to go to Georgetown and how many of them are going to apply and even know about this this special uh the special program that the university's setting up in admissions.
+I have absolutely, I asked that question, but I have no idea what the number is that they're going to, and how many of them want to go to Georgetown and how many of them are going to apply and even know about this special program that the university is setting up in admissions.

-Uh but again th this sort of level of I I I don't even know.
+But this sort of level of I don't even know.

 Again, it's sort of virtue signaling.